mscreations/Alien-Macros/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Other
-about: Describe this issue template's purpose here.
+about: Other issue
 title: ''
 labels: ''
 assignees: ''